 ● The kindling

 A fireplace is a pretty looking useful thing and it will remain pretty no matter whether it’s burning or not.
 However, it cannot burn without some form of kindling.
 If you apply this logic to a romantic relationship you’ll find that lust is the kindling that keeps the fire burning.
-It acts like a fire starter.
+It acts as a fire starter.
 After years of being together, lust can be a factor that keeps the relationship alive.

 ● Blurred lines